Bloat

 Balanced Diet:

-Provide a diet rich in hay, fresh vegetables, and a limited amount of high-quality pellets.
+Provide a diet rich in hay, fresh vegetables, and high-quality pellets.
+Feed vegetables that cause bloat only once or twice a week.

 Regular Monitoring: